Gauged Quintessence: Quintessence dynamics

-The dynamics of the $\phi$ is determined from the effective potential in Eq.~\eqref{eq:QV}.
-As stated in the previous section, the $V_0$ $+$ quantum correction gives the repulsive force to the $\phi$.
-However, the $V_{\text{gauge}}$ is quadratic to $\phi$, thus it pushes the $\phi$ into the origin.
-The $V_0$ and the quantum correction terms are predetermined when the coefficients $\alpha$, $M$, $\Lambda$ are given.
-However, the gauge potential depends on the phase space distribution of the dark gauge boson, thus it changes as the phase space distribution of the dark gauge boson evolves.
-As a simple illustration, we will assume that the dark gauge boson is always decoupled from any thermal bath and is freely propagating so that the comoving number density of the dark gauge boson (produced at early times) does not change and the phase space density is only affected by the redshift.
-(See App.~\ref{sec:Redshift of the gauge potential}.)
+The dynamics of the $\phi$ and $X^{\mu}$ are determined from the coupled differential equations in Eq.~\eqref{eq:eom} through the effective potential in Eq.~\eqref{eq:QV}.
+The equations of motions are connected via cosmologically evolving $V_{\text{gauge}}$.

-In the following, we first discuss the quintessence dynamics when $g_X=0$, then we will discuss the $g_X\neq 0$ cases.
+Let us first discuss the sole quintessence dynamics when $g_X=0$, and discuss the $g_X\neq 0$ case later.
 When $g_X=0$ (thus $V_\text{gauge} = 0$), the dynamics of the $\phi$ is solely determined by the $\alpha$ and $M$ in Eq.~\eqref{eq:QV}.
-Practically, one can consider the $M$ as a function of $\alpha$, since we adjust the present density of the quintessence to give the right the dark energy density \cite{Martin:2008qp}.
-Therefore, the $\alpha$ and the initial condition are the only parameters that determine the excursion of the $\phi$.
+One can consider the $M$ as a function of $\alpha$, since we adjust the current density of the quintessence to give the right dark energy density \cite{Martin:2008qp}.
+Therefore, the $\alpha$ and the initial condition are the only parameters determining the excursion of the $\phi$.
 The potential becomes steeper as the $\alpha$ increases, so the equation of state of the quintessence ($w_0$) at present increases.